The Gunk

-The Gunk is an action-adventure video game developed by Image & Form and published by Thunderful Publishing.
+The Gunk is an action-adventure video game developed by Thunderful Development and published by Thunderful Publishing.
 The game was released on December 16, 2021 for Windows, Xbox One and Xbox Series X and Series S.

 Gameplay

 The Gunk is a story-driven action-adventure video game played from a third-person perspective.
-In the game, the player assumes control of Rani, a scavenger who has arrived on an alien planet with her partner Beck.
+In the game, the player assumes control of Rani, a scavenger who has arrived on an alien planet with her partner Becks.
 The alien planet features various biomes such as canyons, jungles and caves, but the terrains have been corrupted by a black slime-like parasite named the Gunk which is actively harming the environment and its wildlife.
 Rani is equipped with a power glove that can be used to suck in the gunk, effectively restoring the original environment.
 Players may also need to fight against corrupted monsters.
 When the gunk is removed, wildlife will thrive, and the player can use Rani's scanner to scan the environment and learn more about the world.
 All findings will be documented in a logbook that players can read.